DonTseTse/bash_commons/filesystem.md

 |*3*| folder creation error: `%path` exists\n
 |*4*| folder creation error: no write permission for `%path`\n

+`%stderr_msg` is empty if status is not *1*.

 `create_folder "/new/folder/path" "verbose"` prints *folder /new/folder/path created\n* in case of success.
-These messages can be customized by setting up an array variable with elements that have as index the value of the status they document (i.e. the success message template is at index *0*, etc.).
+The messages can be customized by setting up an array variable where the indizes are the states and the values the corresponding templates (i.e. the success message template is at index *0*, etc.).
 The name of the array variable - and not the variable itself - has to be provided as 3rd call parameter.
 It's perfectly valid to customize a subset of states/templates, the function falls back to the default templates where it can't find a customization.